reclusivebox/reclusivecli/README.md

 ### Commands <a name="command-spec"></a>

-A json command specification takes in four possible attributes:
+A command specification takes in four possible attributes:

 - `"name"`: Just a string with the name of the command.
 - `"args"`: A integer with the number of arguments the command can take, if zero is passed the command don't process arguments.
 If a negative is passed ex: -1, than the interpreter will see this as you saying that the program needs at least this amount, in this case, at least one argument, but there's no upper limit.